 The Extreme Chill weekend is perfect for listening to good organic electronica music, meet artists, work, photography, videos/visual and for field recordings.
 “Unique experience”

 Artists like: The Orb, Hans-Joachim Roedelius, Biosphere, Mixmaster Morris, Thomas Fehlmann, Solar Fields, Hilmar Örn Hilmarsson, Yagya, Studnitzky, Finnbogi Pétursson, Ruxpin, Tonik Ensemble, Futuregrapher, Samaris, Úlfur, Stereo Hypnosis, Christopher Chaplin, Gyða Valtýsdóttir, Dj Flugvél og Geimskip, Þóranna Björndóttir, Courtesy, Jónas Sen, Jón Ólafsson, Mikael Lind, SiGRÚN, Skurken, Mimetic, Xerxes, Kaido Kirikmae, and many, many more have performed last years.

-The festival has in the past been funded by “Kraumur” Icelandic music fund and “Tónlistarsjóður Rannís” the Icelandic music fund, Iceland music Export (IMX) as well as local funds in each area that it has been held in.
+Extreme Chill has in the past been funded by “Kraumur” Icelandic music fund and “Tónlistarsjóður Rannís” the Icelandic music fund, Iceland music Export (IMX) as well as local funds in each area that it has been held in.

 The 9th anniversary of the Icelandic music festival Extreme Chill will be held September 7th - September 9th in Reykjavík.